If you have a complaint, please take time to tell us about it. If we are doing something wrong or badly, it is important to us that we improve

 If your complaint has highlighted changes that need to be made, Epilepsy Action will take the necessary steps to make suitable changes.

-If your complaint involves a fundraising matter, our complaints procedure follows the standards required by the Fundraising Standards Board.
-The Board will be told about your complaint.
+If your complaint involves a fundraising matter, our complaints procedure follows the standards required by the Fundraising Regulator.
+The regulator will be told general details about your complaint, but you will not be identified.

 What happens if I’m unhappy with the result of your investigation?